Working in the UK – A Guide for International PhD Students

 - pursue a career by filling a permanent fulltime vacancy.

 In other words you can do most part time jobs.
-This does not apply in all cases and you should check information at www.workpermit.com for the most up to date details.
+This does not apply in all cases and you should check official guidelines or discuss with your university's international office before making plans or commitments.

-Can I work to pay for university fees?
+Can you work to pay for university fees?

-However, if you have a guaranteed offer of work at the university where you are studying this income can be taken into account when your means are assessed.
+However, if you have a guaranteed offer of work at the university where you are studying this income may be taken into account when your means are assessed.

 Can my husband or wife work in the UK?